GSA/mygov-account/README.md

         bundle install

+      Note: MySQL must be previously installed for the mysql gem install to work

+    5. Create your configuration files

+      cp config/database.yml.example config/database.yml
+      cp config/initializers/01_mygov.rb.example config/initializers/01_mygov.rb
+      (check these configuration files to ensure they look correct for your environment) rake secret
+      (copy the result of the above rake command to the RAILS_SECRET_TOKEN variable in config/initializers/01_mygov.rb)

-    5. Create the development and test databases
+    6. Create the development and test databases

       Make sure you have MySQL running.
 By default, the development environment looks to connect to MySQL using the root MySQL user with no password.